Best Business Debt Settlement Companies in Phoenix, Arizona — 2026 Rankings

 Expertise

 Single-MCA cases typically resolve in 2 to 8 weeks.
-Multi-funder stacks — the most common scenario among Phoenix-area businesses carrying three to five simultaneous advances — require 3 to 12 months for complete resolution.
+Multi-funder stacks — an increasingly common scenario among Phoenix businesses carrying three to five simultaneous advances — require 3 to 12 months for complete resolution.
 Fees are structured as a percentage of enrolled debt, collected only after a settlement closes.

 The trade-off for Phoenix business owners is specialization.
-Freedom's infrastructure is engineered for consumer unsecured debt — credit cards, personal loans, medical bills — and while the firm will occasionally accept business accounts, it does not perform MCA contract analysis, cannot file Consumer Fraud Act claims against predatory funders under ARS 44-1521 et seq., does not challenge UCC-1 filings with the AZ Secretary of State, or exploit the homestead exemption that shields Phoenix business owners' home equity from creditor seizure.
-For Phoenix metro business owners whose primary exposure is MCA debt, Delancey Street will deliver substantially deeper reductions.
-For those carrying mixed personal and commercial unsecured obligations above $7,500, Freedom's operational infrastructure remains formidable.
+Freedom's infrastructure is engineered for consumer unsecured debt — credit cards, personal loans, medical bills — and while the firm will occasionally accept business accounts, it does not perform MCA contract analysis, cannot raise usury defenses under Arizona's A.R.S. § 44-1201, does not challenge UCC-1 filings, and has no mechanism to invoke the Arizona Consumer Fraud Act on behalf of merchants victimized by predatory MCA practices.
+For Phoenix business owners whose primary exposure is MCA debt, Delancey Street will deliver substantially deeper reductions.
+For those carrying a mix of personal and commercial unsecured obligations above $7,500, Freedom's scale, guarantee, and operational infrastructure remain formidable.

 Side-by-Side Comparison